 Campsites in Senja

-Fjordbotn Camping is located in the north east of the island, in a perfect location for some of the most spectacular hikes like Segla.
+- Fjordbotn Camping is located in the northeast of the island, in a perfect location for some of the most spectacular hikes like Segla.

 How to travel in Senja

-In order to see the most in the shortest time, it’s best to rent a car when travelling to Senja.
+In order to see the most in the shortest time, it’s best to rent a car when traveling to Senja.
 We always check the prices for car rental through the comparison tool such as rentalcars in order to find the best deals.

 We stayed 4 days on the Senja island and that was a good amount of time to see its different parts and do some hiking.
 If you want to do even more activities, then you can stay even longer.

 From Senja, you can easily go up to Tromsø, or south towards the Lofoten islands.